-- (a) Not later than February 14th, in such form and with such supporting data as the Board of Finance shall require, the Board of Education shall submit to the Board of Finance an itemized estimate of expenditures proposed for the provision and maintenance of good public elementary and secondary schools and an itemized estimate of all revenue other than Town appropriations to be received by the Board of Education for its use during the next fiscal year (the "Board of Education Budget"). - (b) At such time and in such manner as the First Selectman may require, every Town Department other than the Board of Education shall present to the First Selectman an itemized estimate of the expenditures to be made by and revenues to be received by such departments during the next fiscal year.
+- (a) Not later than February 21st, in such form and with such supporting data as the Legislative Council shall require, the Board of Education shall submit to the Legislative Council an itemized estimate of expenditures proposed for the provision and maintenance of good public elementary and secondary schools and an itemized estimate of all revenue other than Town appropriations to be received by the Board of Education for its use during the next fiscal year (the "Board of Education Budget"). - (b) At such time and in such manner as the First Selectman may require, every Town Department other than the Board of Education shall present to the First Selectman an itemized estimate of the expenditures to be made by and revenues to be received by such departments during the next fiscal year.
 After such revisions as the First Selectman may make, the First Selectman shall submit a comprehensive estimate of expenditures (the "First Selectman's Budget") to the Board of Selectmen by February 1st.
 The estimates shall be accompanied by such other reports and information as the Board of Selectmen may require.
-The Board of Selectmen shall then revise the estimates, as it deems desirable, and submit the revisions to the Board of Finance in such form and with supporting data as the Board of Finance shall require no later than February 14th. (the "Board of Selectmen Budget").
+The Board of Selectmen shall then revise the estimates, as it deems desirable, and submit the revisions to the Legislative Council in such form and with supporting data as the Legislative Council shall require no later than February 21st (the "Board of Selectmen Budget").